Oscar Ramirez

 His experience has played out with a win-win for the program.
 Oscar is now a Quality Control Microbiologist at MilliporeSigma, a member of NIIMBL.

-Oscar’s duties at MilliporeSigma range from production work to lab testing and collecting environmental samples from rooms to prevent contamination.
-His work ensures that products and environments meet strict quality standards.
+Oscar’s duties at MilliporeSigma range from production work to conducting biological assays (tests used to detect and measure the presence of microbial substances) to collections of environmental samples for production.
+His work ensures that products and environments meet strict quality standards

 He has earned several micro-credentials through the Bioscience Core Skills Institute (BCSI).
 While studying at BCSI, Oscar successfully performed his skills testing in front of an audience of 30 industry employers.
 Oscar recently participated on a panel at the inaugural U.S. Biopharma Workforce Partnership Conference.
 For his efforts to secure the future of U.S. manufacturing through innovations in biopharmaceutical manufacturing, Oscar Ramirez is a Modern Maker.